 “Acupuncture is a very safe system of health care when done by a well-trained practitioner,” Kokkalis said.
 Seven years ago, Americans made 9 million to 12 million acupuncture patient visits, according to a Food and Drug Administration report.

 According to the Centers for Disease Control, traditional medicines including herbal preparations account for 30 percent to 50 percent of the total medical consumption.
 In the 1990s, one third of the American adult population have used alternative treatment.
-That percentage is even smaller in the Greater Lafayette area, which means establishing a private practice in the area has been difficult for Kokkalis.
+That percentage is even smaller in the Greater Lafayette area, which means establishing a private practice in the area has been a challenging adventure for Kokkalis.

 The wellness of the human body depends on keeping all its elements in balance, according to Traditional Chinese Medicine.
 The basic belief is that humans have a natural flow of energy, known as Qi, which circulates through the body on meridians.
 Pain and disease are the result of a disruption, deficiency or blockage of this energy.
 When acupuncture is selected as therapy, tiny needles are placed in proper acupoints along the meridians to help regulate the body’s energy flow.